btyy77c/C-language/file-compression/README.md

 Compile:
-   downlaod all files and compile using Makefile
+   download all files and compile using Makefile

 Compress a file:
    Add the file you want to compress to the same folder as pack.c Enter in terminal:
       ./pack <name of .txt file you want to compress> <name of .raw file you want to save it to>

 Uncompress a file (uncompressing a file assumes you use .pack to compress the file.
-It would not word for other compressed files):
+It would not work for other compressed files):
    Add the file you want to uncompress to the same folder as unpack.c Enter in terminal:
       ./unpack <name of .raw you want to uncompress> <name of .txt file you want to save it to>